 Unit blocks are great for developing math skills, as children have to figure out how many blocks they need to create a structure of a certain size.
 They are also great for cooperative play, as children can work together to build larger structures.

 FAQs on what age kids start playing with building blocks:

 At what age do kids start playing with blocks?

-Children can start playing with blocks as early as 6 months old, but typically they start showing an interest in stacking and arranging blocks around 12-18 months old.
+Children playing with blocks as early as 6 months old, but typically they start showing an interest in stacking and arranging blocks around 12-18 months old.
 By age 2, most children will enjoy building and knocking down simple block towers.